BMUZAMMIL/AutoFlowcharts/README.md

 ## The Prompt

-The complete prompt is embedded at the bottom of this page and includes:
+The complete prompt is below and includes:

 - **Phase 0** — Examine the project, judge feasibility
 - **Phase 1** — Build the scanner, generator, viewer, and demo dataset